 Why do I need sugar in my Bread Recipe?

-That’s a good question and one I had pondered until I spoke with master baker about what each ingredient did to make the end result the bread I wanted.
+That’s a good question and one I had pondered until I spoke with a master baker about what each ingredient did to make the end result in the bread I wanted.

 Sugar has quite a few jobs and provides substantial improvements to yeast bread.
 It’s not an essential ingredient but it helps make a better loaf of bread.